Author Junot Diaz withdraws from festival amid allegations

 - 'Tase me, and you'll see what happens,' an American Airlines flier said.
 Police did — 10 times.

+In a statement Saturday, the Sydney Writers’ Festival said that following the allegations, Diaz had pulled out of his remaining scheduled appearances at the festival.
+It said organizers were committed to providing a “supportive and safe environment for our authors and audiences alike.”

+The statement added: “In his recent New Yorker essay, Mr. Diaz wrote, ‘Eventually the past finds you.’
+As for so many in positions of power, the moment to reckon with the consequences of past behavior has arrived.”

-Diaz won the 2008 Pulitzer Prize for “The Brief Wondrous Life of Oscar Wao.”
+Diaz, who won the 2008 Pulitzer Prize for “The Brief Wondrous Life of Oscar Wao,” told the New York Times through his literary agent that he takes responsibility for his past.

+“That is the reason I made the decision to tell the truth of my (childhood) rape and its damaging aftermath,” he said.
+“This conversation is important and must continue.”

+Clemmons told The Associated Press she believed she was far from being the only woman “exploited” by Diaz, a creative writing professor at Massachusetts Institute of Technology, and said she could not bear to think of the others.